-Impairment testing for goodwill and other intangible assets, property and equipment, and equity-accounted investees is generally based on discounted estimated cash flows generated from the continuing use and ultimate disposal of the assets.
+Impairment testing for goodwill and other intangible assets and property and equipment is generally based on discounted estimated cash flows generated from the continuing use and ultimate disposal of the assets.
 Factors such as lower than anticipated sales and reduced net cash flows, as well as changes in the discount rates used can lead to impairments.
-For information on the carrying amounts of goodwill and other intangible assets and assumptions used for impairment tests for goodwill, refer to note 12.
-For information on the carrying amounts and assumptions used for impairment test of equity-accounted investees, refer to note 15.
+For information on the carrying amounts of goodwill and other intangible assets and assumptions used for impairment tests for goodwill, refer to note 11.